 An Elegant Code for Your Thanksgiving Gravy

 Matt leads the team of engineers who write the code that makes Sun Basket run.
 He knows how to do things like reverse a string using a recursive algorithm, and he can write FizzBuzz in several languages.
-(We have no idea what that means, but it sounds impressive.)
-And he regularly slays his opponents in daily bouts of Words with Friends.
-Now, with Chef Justine's help, Matt can add "awesome gravy maker" to his list of skills.
+(We have no idea what that means, but we're impressed.)
+And he regularly slays his opponents in daily bouts of Words With Friends.
+Now, with Chef Justine's help, Matt can add agile gravy engineer to his resume.

 2 tablespoons olive oil